JamesByers/fireflies_led_controllers/user_manuals/Fireflies_controller_std_v1.md

 <br>
 I hope you enjoy using it as much as I enjoyed designing and building it for you.

-This page describes the set up and use of your new Fireflies.
+This guide describes the set up and use of your new Fireflies.

 ### Connect and test the light strip
 1. Connect the USB-C cord from the power adapter into the USB-C port on the control box